B1.3 Compare and order integers, decimal numbers, and fractions, separately and in combination, in various contexts.

 Skills: Reading, Representing, Comparing and Ordering Integers

 The positive or negative sign indicates whether the number is greater or less than 0.
-Thus, if the number is positive, it will be placed to the right of 0 on a horizontal number line or over 0 on a vertical number line.
+If the number is positive, it will be placed to the right of 0 on a horizontal number line or above 0 on a vertical number line.
 If the number is negative, it will be placed to the left of 0 on a horizontal number line or below 0 on a vertical number line.
 The reference number for integers is therefore always 0.

 A whole number is greater than another whole number if it is placed to the right of it on a horizontal number line or above it on a vertical number line.